- Home

 Strategic Plan Executive Summary

-The CFN Strategic Plan is grounded in foundational Pillars of an expert staff, an engaged user community, and a collection of strategic partners — all working safely and supported by excellent operations and a portfolio of state-of-the-art capabilities.
-The CFN is working toward higher levels of user engagement and diversity, through strategic partnerships with larger initiatives aligned with national initiatives, technical workshops customized to communities with specialized needs, and by visibly promoting user science accomplishments.
+The CFN strategic plan is grounded in foundational pillars of an expert staff, an engaged user community, and a collection of strategic partners — all working safely and supported by excellent operations and a portfolio of state-of-the-art capabilities.
+The CFN is working toward higher levels of user engagement and a broader pool of users, through strategic partnerships with larger initiatives aligned with national initiatives, technical workshops customized to communities with specialized needs, and by visibly promoting user science accomplishments.
 During the next five years, the CFN will invest in new instrumentation, make major upgrades to distinctive capabilities, and develop new data-analytics and data-management methods to maintain its status as a cutting-edge user facility.
-A high priority is continuing to enhance the partnership between CFN and NSLS-II, through: investing further in four partner X-ray nanoscience instruments; working together to identify opportunities to create unique, new capabilities; and advancing joint projects with NSLS-II staff and users that exploit the complementary properties of X-rays and electrons to collect multimodal information on the same samples.